MShahrukhkhan13/MShahrukhkhan13/README.md

 ## Example Output
 The output consists of a video stream with bounding boxes around detected individuals and labels indicating their posture (e.g., Standing, Sitting, Walking - experimental).

+## Licensing
+This script uses the YOLOv8 model by Ultralytics, which may require users to comply with AGPL-3.0 when downloading...